TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: TinyML Designs for VA Detection

 This paper reports the analysis of the top 40 teams' designs.
 Fig.~\ref{fig-ai} shows the distribution of the AI/ML algorithms applied to the team's design.
 As shown in the figure, deep learning (DL) dominates the choice of algorithms for the contest problem.
 All 36 out of the top 40 teams utilize Convolutional Neural Network (CNN) as the life-threatening VA detection model.
 As for conventional machine learning (CML), two teams choose Decision Tree to gain better practical on-board performances in terms of latency and memory footprint.
 In addition, one team applies DL and CML simultaneously in the design in order to gain a better overall performance.
 One team applies hyper-dimensional computing (HDC) to their design.
 The detailed results and analysis will be presented in Section~\ref{sec_results}.

 Fig.~\ref{fig-dis-tech} shows the distributions of the specific optimization methods applied by the top 40 teams for better detection accuracy and practical performances respectively.
-As shown in Fig.~\ref{fig-dis-tech-acc}, from the perspective of model design, 26 teams apply neural architecture search to optimize the detection accuracy of the DL model.
-Neural architecture search here includes autoML, model selection based on evolution, empirical design, etc. 8 teams, including the teams applying CML in their design, choose to fine-tune the hyper-parameters to gain a better performance.
-To be more specific, these teams apply hyper-parameter tuning methods such as Bayesian Search, grid search, and Ray package to set the optimal hyper-parameter values for model training.
-From the perspective of data, 7 teams utilize data augmentation techniques such as signal flipping, resampling, and shifting to enrich the released training dataset, and further improve the generalization of the model.
-There are 2 teams applying data transformation techniques, which transform the 1D signal into 2D frequency spectrum, to feed the 2D image to the CNN model for better detection accuracy.
+As shown in Fig.~\ref{fig-dis-tech-acc}, from the perspective of model design, twenty-six teams apply neural architecture search to optimize the detection accuracy of the DL model.
+Neural architecture search here includes autoML, model selection based on evolution, empirical design, etc. There are eight teams choosing to fine-tune the hyper-parameters via Bayesian Search, grid search, and Ray package to gain a better performance.
+From the perspective of data, seven teams utilize data augmentation techniques such as signal flipping, resampling, and shifting to enrich the training dataset for better model generalization.
+There are two teams applying data transformation techniques, which transform the 1D signal into 2D frequency spectrum.

 Fig.~\ref{fig-dis-tech-latency} shows the distribution of the teams applying different techniques for lower inference and memory footprint.
 Most teams (26 out of 40) utilize either autoML or empirical findings to design the CNN to fit the resource-constraint MCU platform.
-5 teams choose quantization and 4 teams choose pruning to reduce the model size and further speed up the inference.
-There are 2 teams applying the model distillation technique to obtain the student model with a lower size while maintaining the detection accuracy achieved by the teacher model.
-Moreover, the 3 teams choose to implement the decision tree and HDC model on the board.
-These non-DL designs significantly reduce the computational complexity, and further reduce the inference latency and memory footprint.
+Five teams choose quantization while four teams choose pruning to reduce the model size and speed up the inference.
+There are two teams applying the model distillation technique to obtain the student model with a lower size while maintaining the detection accuracy.
+Moreover, three teams choose to implement the decision tree or HDC model on the board to reduce the computational complexity for better practical performances.

-Fig.~\ref{fig-dis-tool} shows the distribution of the AI/ML framework and AI package used in the model development and deployment respectively.
-As shown in Fig.~\ref{fig-dis-tech-framework}, all 37 teams applied DL in their design choose either PyTorch or TensorFlow to develop the algorithms.
-One CML team and HDC team choose simple python to implement the decision tree and HDC model while the other CML team invokes scikit-learn~\cite{scikit-learn} in their design.
-As for model deployment, Fig.~\ref{fig-dis-tech-deploy} shows that 34 teams choose to utilize X-Cube-AI as the AI package on board.
-4 teams choose to implement their designs purely in C code.
-There are two teams applying the package CMSIS-NN~\cite{lai2018cmsis} and NNoM~\cite{NNoM} respectively.